-People looking for a budget toilet often purchase a Glacier Bay model at Home Depot, which is the only store that sells them.
+People looking for a budget toilet often purchase a Glacier Bay toilet model at Home Depot, which is the only store that sells them.
 Glacier Bay toilets don't include many extras, and the problems that develop are the ones that develop with most other toilets.
 The flush valve may be a conventional single-flush or a dual-flush type, and either can leak, usually for different reasons.
 Troubleshooting other problems with these toilets is straightforward and uncomplicated.

-Toilet Runs Continuously
+Glacier Bay Toilet Runs Continuously

 Glacier Bay toilets have cup-style floats, and the float is connected to the fill valve by a notched plastic rod.
 Unhook this rod from the valve and lengthen it by one or two notches.
 This makes the float switch off the valve sooner.
 When the rod is adjusted properly, the water level should be an inch below the overflow tube opening.

 Fill Valve Cycles On and Off

 Some Glacier Bay toilets have a flapper, and when it leaks, it usually means it's time for a new flapper.
-Dual-flush models have a flush canister, and the part that leaks is the seal around the tank outlet.
+If you have a dual flush toilet from Glacier Bay, it has a flush canister, and the part that leaks is the seal around the tank outlet.
 To replace the seal, empty the tank, unhook the flush valve canister from the fill valve and unscrew it.
 Pull the seal off the bottom, put on a new seal and reassemble the toilet.

-If the toilet has a flush canister, the problem may be that the rods extending from the flush buttons on the top of the tank to the buttons on the canister are too short, and they aren't depressing the buttons on the canister far enough.
+If the toilet has a flush canister, the problem may be that the rods extending from the flush buttons on the top of the tank to the buttons on the canister are too short.
+This means they aren't depressing the buttons on the canister far enough.
 You can lengthen each rod as needed by unscrewing the nut under the tank lid, pulling the rod out and tightening the nut.

 Water on the Floor